Chicken Nasi Goreng Kampung (Village Fried Rice)

 • Heat up the medium non-stick frying pan with some rice bran oil on medium to high heat.
 Pan fry the dried split anchovies for around 10 minutes or until golden brown and crispy.
 Remove and drain the oil in the cooked anchovies in a sieve.
 Set aside.

-• Heat up a large wok with 3 tablespoons of rice bran oil, swirl to coat, than add chicken and pan fry the chicken for two minutes on medium heat or until chicken pieces are cooked through.
+• Heat up a large non-stick wok with 3 tablespoons of rice bran oil, swirl to coat, than add chicken and pan fry the chicken for two minutes on medium heat or until chicken pieces are cooked through.
 Remove chicken and set aside in a bowl.
 Discard juice.
 Clean wok with kitchen paper towel.

 • Heat up another 5 tablespoons of rice bran oil and stir-fry the garlic and onion on low heat until garlic is lightly golden and onion caramelised.
 Then add the onion shallots and iceberg lettuce, plus the pale or medium dry sherry and stir-fry for another 1 minute.